-Parents will be expected to notify any requests for the administration of medicines at the earliest opportunity and to discuss with the medical assistant or a member of the office staff trained in First Aid.
+Parents will be expected to notify any requests for the administration of medicines at the earliest opportunity and to discuss it with a member of the office staff trained in First Aid.
 If there are any concerns about the medicine and its administration the Headmistress will be consulted.
-She will decide whether this medication will be administered in school, and by whom (usually the medical assistant or office staff).
-In appropriate cases the Headmistress and parents in consultation with the medical assistant or office staff (and anyone else the Headmistress deems necessary) will draw up a healthcare plan.
+She will decide whether this medication will be administered in school, and by whom (usually the office staff).
+In appropriate cases the Headmistress and parents in consultation with the office staff (and anyone else the Headmistress deems necessary) will draw up a healthcare plan.